Sean Spicer meets Pope Francis at last

 Washington (CNN)Former White House press secretary Sean Spicer has finally crossed an important item off his personal bucket list: meeting Pope Francis.

 While visiting Italy with a group of legislators and politicians this week, Spicer got an audience with the Pope and was seen snapping photos of His Holiness and shaking his hand, a source confirmed to CNN.
+The story was first reported by America Media, a Catholic publication.

 A message left with Spicer was not immediately returned.